-Outside my car the rain continues to batter down on the Earth.
-Seeming as though it's attempting to awaken the Dead beneath, I count the minutes until I'd arrive.
-Three more miles up the road and this will all come to an end; is that what I honestly want?
+Outside my car the rain continues to batter down upon the Earth.
+Seeming as though it's attempting to awaken the Dead below, I count the minutes until I arrive.
+Three more miles up the road and this will all come to an end.
+Is that what I honestly want?

 "Natalie!
 Come on!
 They're here!"
-Nathan shouted far off ahead of me.
-I raced around the fallen trees and over the trickling creek, trying to keep up with him.
-Nighttime clouded my vision and I could only see within a few steps before me.
-Nathan's slender frame was becoming mixed with the rest of the surrounding darkness.
+Nathan shouted far ahead of me.
+I raced around the fallen trees with leaves reaching to grab me and over the trickling creek singing the forest’s lullaby, trying to keep pace with him.
+Nighttime clouded my vision causing me to only see within a few steps before me.
+Falling further behind, Nathan's slender frame was becoming mixed with the rest of the surrounding darkness.

 "Wait, Nathan!"
-I quickened my pace, trying to catch a glimpse of him.
-Being negligent of noticing where I was stepping, I stumbled on the uneven ground.
-Hitting the rough, leaf-covered dirt, everything around me went silent.
-I no longer heard his faint footsteps in the distance.
+I quickened my pace, trying to catch another glimpse of his head dodging each branch trying to cause him to stumble.
+I myself neglecting to notice where I was stepping, I stumbled on the uneven ground.
+Hitting the rough, leaf-covered ground, everything around me went silent.
+I no longer heard his faint footsteps in the distance crackling against fallen leaves.
 "N-Nathan?"
 I asked into the black.
-Picking myself up, I let the silence consume me until scurrying footsteps approached.
+Picking myself up, I spun, trying to strain my ears for any sound of him.
+As time passed, I let the silence consume me until scurrying footsteps approached.

 "Natalie!
 Come on we're going to miss it!
-We- are you okay?" he asked with a startled tone.
+We- are you okay?" he asked startled.

 "I'm fine... come on let's go," I answered passively.
 Letting him lead the way, I allowed my mind to wander.
 'I hope mom doesn't realize I'm gone.
 She'd throw the biggest bitch fit.
-Tomorrow's my birthday and I really don't want to get grounded either since that's something she'd obviously do.
-I'll finally be seven though Nathan's been seven since last November.'
-My mind continued to concentrate on simple thoughts, until I noticed how skillfully Nathan maneuvered among the trees and bushes.
-It seemed as though his body was specifically crafted for this condition.
-Though he was tall, near giant to me, his brown hair never came near skimming any branches, unlike my own, which continuously managed to get tangled.
+Tomorrow's my birthday and I really don't want to get grounded either since that’s something she’d do.
+Always seems like she has to draw the attention towards herself when my birthday is near.
+My brother never had that problem.
+Golden Child.
+Although, I'll finally be seven; however, Nathan's been seven since last November.'
+My mind continued to tumble from simple thought to the next until I noticed how skillfully Nathan maneuvered among the trees and bushes.
+It seemed as though his body was crafted purely for this condition.
+Though he was tall, near giant to me, his brown hair never came near skimming any branches, unlike my own, which continuously managed to get tangled among the leaves.

-Disrupting my thoughts, Nathan proclaimed with excitement, "We're almost there!"
+Disrupting my thoughts, Nathan excitedly proclaimed, "We're almost there!"
 Seconds after he said it, we arrived into an open clearing.
 Enclosed on all sides by heavily wooded forest, the field was covered in grass nearly as high as my shoulders.
-With disappointment I conveyed the field; I saw nothing.
-Seeing the sadness on my face, he said, "Why are you upset?"
+With disappointment I surveyed the field.
+I saw nothing.
+He must have seen the sadness on my face, because he said, "Why are you upset?"

 With tears welling in my eyes and confusion in my mind, I replied, "Well, where are they?
-You told me there would be these beautiful things but I don't see them!"
+You told me there would be these-these beautiful things but I don't see them!"

-Laughing, he stepped beside me, said, "They're not around you, they're above you," and tilted my head upwards toward the shining moon and what lay beyond.
-Above us were sparkling lights.
-Staring, I could see them slightly sparkle, and the longer I gazed with my feeble eyes, they appeared to glisten and shine even brighter.
-They seemed to be staring at us, waiting to see our next moves in astonishment.
+Laughing, he stepped beside me, said, "They're not around you, they're above you," and lifted his finger to tilt my head upwards toward the shining moon and what lay far beyond.
+Above us were these sparkling lights so beautiful that they left this moment burned into my memories.
+Staring, I could see them slightly sparkle as if dancing and waving at one another.
+The longer I gazed with my feeble eyes, they appeared to glisten and shine even brighter.
+They seemed to be staring at us, waiting to see our next moves in amazement.